ITEC 1000. Visual Literacy for Life and Learning. 4 cr (I, L)

 Introduction to effective utilization of computers and other instructional technologies for instruction; software/hardware selection; integrated, professional and instructional applications as applied to all areas and levels of P-12 education.
-Prerequisites: minimum 2.5 cumulative UW GPA and declared major in Education.
+Prerequisites: minimum 2.5 cumulative UW GPA.
 (Offered fall, spring and summer)

 ITEC 4030.
 Introduction to Online Teaching.
 3 cr

 Includes basic theory, techniques, strategies of teaching and managing the online environment.
 Covers foundations and domains of online teaching.
 Emphasizes online learning issues, topics, and practices.
 Builds a knowledge base in topics such as the selection and integration of distance learning technologies in teaching and providing learner support.
 Dual listed with ITEC 5030.
 Prerequisite: senior standing or 12 hours of education.

 ITEC 4340.
 Integrating Computer-Based Technologies in Teaching ___.
 1-3 cr (max.
 6).